 Mesoblast Submits New Information to FDA IND File in Response to Items in the CRL to the Remestemcel-L BLA for SR-aGVHD

-/EIN News/ -- NEW YORK, Oct.
-02, 2022 (GLOBE NEWSWIRE) -- Mesoblast Limited (Nasdaq:MESO; ASX:MSB), global leader in allogeneic cellular medicines for inflammatory diseases, announced today that it has submitted to the U.S. Food and Drug Administration (FDA) substantial new information on clinical and potency assay items identified in the Complete Response Letter (CRL) received from FDA in September 2020 to the Biologics License Application (BLA) for remestemcel-L in the treatment of children with steroid-refractory acute graft versus host disease (SR-aGVHD).
+NEW YORK, Oct.
+02, 2022 (GLOBE NEWSWIRE) -- Mesoblast Limited MESOMSB)), global leader in allogeneic cellular medicines for inflammatory diseases, announced today that it has submitted to the U.S. Food and Drug Administration (FDA) substantial new information on clinical and potency assay items identified in the Complete Response Letter (CRL) received from FDA in September 2020 to the Biologics License Application (BLA) for remestemcel-L in the treatment of children with steroid-refractory acute graft versus host disease (SR-aGVHD).

 Mesoblast has maintained an active dialog with the FDA since receiving the CRL, and the substantial new information submitted to the Investigational New Drug (IND) file for remestemcel-L in the treatment of children with SR-aGVHD, as guided by FDA, represents a major milestone in the Company's complete response to the FDA.
 Remestemcel-L has been granted Fast Track Designation and BLA Priority Review from the FDA.